remirror/remirror/docs/concepts/error-handling.md

 ### Migration support

-Work is currently being done on the ability to automatically migrate versions of the schema when the content is first loaded.
+An [issue](https://github.com/remirror/remirror/issues/462) is being tracked to automatically migrate versions of the schema when the content is first loaded.